-- 1) Download the Hukseflux Sensor Manager via www.hukseflux.com/page/downloads. - 2) Unzip the downloaded files and copy the folder "Hukseflux Sensor Manager" to a folder on a PC.
-For proper installation the user should have administrator rights for the PC. - 3) Double-click "Hukseflux_Sensor_Manager.jar" in the folder "Hukseflux Sensor Manager".
-This will start up the Sensor Manager.

-6.1.2 Trouble shooting during Sensor Manager installation

-When Java Runtime Environment software is not installed, a Windows message comes up, displaying "the file "Hukseflux_Sensor_Manager.jar" could not be opened".
-The solution is to install Java Runtime Environment on the PC and try again.
+- 1) Download the Hukseflux Sensor Manager software from www.hukseflux.com/page/downloads. - 2) Right click the .zip file and select "Extract All...".
+Extract the files to the desired destination folder. - 3) Double-click "hsm-vxxxx.jar" in the folder "HSM-vxxxx - 6.1.2 Trouble shooting during Sensor Manager installation - When Java Runtime Environment 8 software is not installed, a Windows message comes up, displaying "the file "Hukseflux_Sensor_Manager.jar" could not be opened".
+The solution is to install the latest version of Java Runtime Environment 8 on the PC and try again.